Aboriginal Soldiers at Gallipoli

 Note: DOW = Died of Wounds; KIA = Killed in action.

-Included in the above list are six Aboriginal men from Queensland - I will profile these men in future blog posts.
-The following image shows the 9th Battalion marching through Queen Street, Brisbane prior to their embarkation.
+Included in the above list are six Aboriginal men from Queensland -These men will feature in future blog posts.

 I will close this post with a further quote from Ex-Pte James Bennett's letter to the editor: "I have stood shoulder to shoulder with half castes in Hell's Pit, on Quinn's Post, and seen them die like the grandest of white men."